Nana-Chief/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. No more javascript
    Write a script that deletes all the regular files (not the directories)   with a .js extention that are present in the current directory and all all its subfolders.

+11. Dont' just count your directories, make your directories count.
+    Write a script that counts the number of directories and                  sub-directories in the current directory.
+    * The current and parent directories should not be taken into account
+    * Hidden directories should be counted